 <<Table 8 here>>

-The evidence I have reviewed here answers when the changes took place — after 40ka with the appearance of dwellings often with internal hearths and storage pits — and where — in regions where significant food storage was environmentally possible with intensification in food extraction and storage but not production.
+The evidence reviewed here answers when changes took place — after 40ka with the appearance of dwellings often with internal hearths and storage pits — and where — in regions where significant food storage was environmentally possible with intensification in food extraction and storage but not production.
 This bears out Binford’s (1990, 145) observation that ‘the simple practice of storage is environmentally conditioned’ and is not a measure of increasing social complexity, as has been suggested (de Saulieu & Testart 2015).
 Binford’s characterisation of the ethnographic present is correct.
 But the lack of evidence for storage and dwellings before 40ka invalidates his proposition that the environment alone is the explanation.
-Food stores and artificial dwellings are a recent addition in deep history to the survival strategies of people living above 35oN without agriculture.
+Food stores and artificial dwellings are a recent addition to the survival strategies of people living above 35oN.
 Intensification in food extraction took place long before agriculture, but late in deep history when dwellings and storage containers appear (Memmott 2022, 346).

 Moreover, we have seen that not all storage is about food.
 The evidence for dwellings and stored foods was preceded in the Upper Pleistocene by those paraphernalia of embodied display, pierced talons and necklaces, that are found in Europe before equally bedecked humans left Africa c.
 70ka ago (Finlayson et al. 2012).
-Further research is needed to establish if these are the first signs of a cultural store, a treasury of paraphernalia and associated knowledge, over which males came to exert their control.
+Further research is needed to establish if these are the first signs of a cultural store, a treasury of paraphernalia and knowledge, over which males came to exert their control.
 If so, they possibly mark another route to intensification with storage.
-And later, this control was extended by using dwellings and storage technology to scaffold within these containers the concept of gendered space.
+Later, this control was extended by using dwellings and storage technology to scaffold within these containers the concept of gendered space.
 As I see it, gendered spaces were an exaptation from the gendered use of objects that embodied and extended social life.
 It was within dwellings and around hearths that social life now came to be embedded and enacted in different ways.
 Humanity’s deep history became a world of containers with all the cognitive, metaphorical, symbolic, and ontological possibilities they now enshrined.

 Socioecology also identifies a major shift in hominin spatial patterning.
 In deep history humans broke with the ancestral pattern of allocating the sexes to resources.
 Among apes and hominins, this pattern recognises the costs of reproduction that fall asymmetrically on females.
-Consequently, the distribution of female primates, and by inference hominins, follows the distribution of prime resources as outlined by Wrangham (1980).
-Males follow this sequence as they seek access to females.
-They do not determine where the females will be located.
-That is done by the resources available.
+Consequently, the distribution of female primates, and by inference hominins, follows the distribution of prime resources (Wrangham 1980).
+Males follow this sequence as they seek access to females, but it is resources — not males — that determine where the females will be located.
 Humans are ecologically distinctive because they have disrupted the sequence based on reproductive costs so that males now control the distribution of resources and through them control over female reproduction (Foley & Gamble 2009, fig. 1).
-The outcome is the transition to ecological intensification (Foley & Gamble 2009, see Transition 5).
+The outcome is the transition to ecological intensification (transition 5 in Foley & Gamble 2009).
 This took place well before agriculture, but late in deep history, as shown by the evidence presented here for hearths, dwellings, and stores.